 Another advantage of upward communication in an organization is that it ensures that the bottom-level employees feel heard and thus valued.
 The superiors get to know their subordinates better, thus creating mutual respect.

 The labor-management relationship strengthens and a healthy harmonious environment is built.
 This introduces inclusivity within an organization and employee engagement peaks high.

 6) Development of Plan

 Without upward communication, the management can face numerous hurdles in decision-making and strategy development processes.

 Collection of information, facts, statistics, market situations, etc., is imperative before implementing any changes.
 Even developing a new plan requires knowing the ground reports.
-All of this is possible only when the bottom-level employees are involved in the planning.
+All of this is possible because of the crucial benefits of upward feedback as it allows the bottom-level employees to be involved in the planning.

 7) Helps Boost Creativity

 Another advantage of upward communication is that it pushes the employees to hone their speaking and brainstorming skills.
 This guarantees them scope for improvement and learning and keeps them motivated.

 The disadvantage of Upward Communication